jason-neal/spectrum_overload/docs/quickstart.rst

     from spectrum_overload.Spectrum import Spectrum

-Then to create a spectrum object, and exponentially scale it by 2 use:
+Then to create a spectrum object, and raise to the power of 2 use:

 ::